philnandreoli/langchain-financial-advisor/README.md

    - Get Stock Technical Indicators - Get's the technical indicators for a stock and calculates them over a 6 month history
    - Get Stock News - Get's financial news for a stock symbol
    - Get Stock Financials - Get's the financial results (10K/10Q) for a stock symbol
    - Get Option Chains - Get's option chains (Calls & Puts) that are not in the money for a stock symbol
+   - Python Code Execution - The ability to run  python code with the ability to do charting
    ```

 # Getting Started